CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/SAP-on-the-Microsoft-Cloud/01-Getting-started.md

 ### Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine and lab guide will get loaded in your browser.
+1. Once the environment is provisioned, a virtual machine and lab guide will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.

     ![](media/miw.png)